 The College may accept coursework completed at outside institutions for transfer credit.
 To receive credit for previous training, a future professional who wishes to seek approval of transfer credits (Prior Credit) must do so at the time of application for enrollment.
+Veteran Students must submit all previous training for consideration.
 Only documented proof of prior training or licensure may be accepted.
 A nominal fee (\$350.00) may be charged for prior credit evaluation/assessment testing.
-Veteran students will be granted a fee waiver for prior credit evaluation /assessment testing.
+Veteran students will be granted a fee waiver for prior credit evaluation / assessment testing.